Contrast-Security-OSS/docs/content/troubleshooting/ruby/Get-ruby-agent-logs.md

 ```

 The results are saved to the *contrast_heap_dumps* directory in the root of your application.
 By default, the Ruby
-agent takes five Heap Dumps spanning 10 seconds with a 10 second pause between each.
-You can find additional configurations in the [Ruby agent configuration](installation-rubyconfig.html).
+agent takes five heap dumps spanning 10 seconds with a 10 second pause between each.
+You can find additional configurations in the [Ruby agent configuration articles](installation-rubyconfig.html).

 > **Note:** Taking these measurements will adversely impact performance; you should restore your configuration to the original settings at the end of this process.

 ## Other Bugs

-If you encountered a bug other than a process crash or unhandled exception - such as a false positive found by the agent- you should [file a bug report](mailto:bugs@contrastsecurity.com).
+If you encountered a bug other than a process crash or unhandled exception - such as a false positive found by the agent - you should [file a bug report](mailto:bugs@contrastsecurity.com).
 Contrast doesn't usually need console error logs, but debug-level logs and a detailed description of the problem are very helpful when it's time to fix these bugs.